Find synonyms Find exact match

 Oxygen is the only modality with proven mortality benefit in some patients with group 3 PH.
 This has been established by two large trials studying patients with COPD, the most common cause of group 3 PH:

-Thus, continuous oxygen therapy improves survival in patients with COPD and a PaO2 below 55 mmHg, despite seemingly mild effects on pulmonary hemodynamics.
+Thus, continuous oxygen therapy improves survival in patients with COPD and a PaO2 below 55 mmHg.
+While the trial suggested seemingly mild effects on pulmonary hemodynamics, in our experience, some patients with chronic hypoxia experience a marked reduction in pulmonary artery pressure with continuous oxygen therapy.
 Predictors of a long-term response to continuous supplemental oxygen therapy include a decrease of the mean pulmonary artery pressure greater than 5 mmHg after 24 hours of 28 percent oxygen therapy and a high peak oxygen consumption (VO2) after symptom-limited exercise (>6.5 cc/kg per min as determined by a 30 second collection of expired gas in an airtight collection bag) .

 Group 4 PH — Patients with group 4 PH have PH due to thromboembolic occlusion of the proximal or distal pulmonary vasculature (eg, chronic thromboembolic disease) (table 1).
 (See "Overview of pulmonary hypertension in adults", section on 'Classification'.)